 Sunday, the kitchen is closed at my house - Marta deserves a day off!
-I walked downtown, looking for a restaurant full of Guatemalans.
-That way you know that it's good food and it's cheap.
+I walked downtown, looking for a restaurant full of Guatemalans because that way you know that it's good food and it's cheap.
 I passed numerous restaurants with high prices, made especially for tourists but I knew there had to be what I was looking for somewhere- la comida tipica.
 I finally asked a server if desayunos was served in the mercado.
 No, he said, only almuerzo.
 Liar!
 I walked to the market and there were numerous places I could eat breakfast.
 Chorizo sausage costs 66 cents.
 Two scrambled eggs - 66 cents.
 Why would one eat anywhere else?
 I had this fancy looking fruit, yogurt, honey and granola bowl for $3.
 I'm not sure where the yogurt or granola were but oh well-

 After breakfast I wandered around the mercado and bought 5 DVDs, obviously pirated because they cost 86 cents each.
 They're all Oscar contenders except for Nacho Libre which is supposed to be a funny one about Mexico.
 Each tienda put the dvd into a player to show me the film on a tv screen and to make sure they spoke English.
 After my shopping spree, I headed to Filadelfia Coffee Finca on a chicken bus to buy some 'good' coffee.
 I toured there last year and bought coffee so I'm hoping it's the same.
 Fuego was up to his old tricks-